 The Monopoly edition is specifically branded as “Celebration” and features Mario renders from throughout his video game history, including Super Mario Sunshine and Super Mario Galaxy.

-The merchandise listings come 24 hours after fans discovered a social media account seemingly registered by Nintendo in preparation for its Mario 35 celebrations.
+ORIGINAL STORY CONTINUES: The merchandise listings come 24 hours after fans discovered a social media account seemingly registered by Nintendo in preparation for its Mario 35 celebrations.

 Nintendo has already unveiled two flagship licensing deals planned to commemorate the anniversary: a special interactive Lego Mario set and a range of Uniqlo clothing, the latter of which is specifically branded for Mario Bros.’ upcoming Birthday on September 13.